-Cristina Johnston - Lecturer in French
+Cristina Johnston - Senior Lecturer in French

 Our international status in media research, and links with other research institutions, further complements our standing as a leading centre in the field.

-Richard Haynes - Senior Lecturer in Media Studies
+Richard Haynes - Professor in Media Studies

 The School of Arts and Humanities offers you an excellent environment in which you will be encouraged to explore, question, innovate and create.
 You can choose what to study from an exciting range of stimulating subjects – English, History, Politics, Law and Philosophy, Modern Languages, Cultures and Religions and Communications, Media and Culture.